In Reality: A New Worldview Just for You

 Does drinking sugary drinks make people fat?
 Maybe not (2008).
 Or maybe yes (2010).
 Or maybe yes (2013).
 My guess: drinking a lot of sugary drinks definitely makes some people fat.
 For most people, the effect is probably less dramatic.

 Do diets work?
 Almost all of them do.
 For a few weeks or months, sometimes as long as a year.
 And then, almost all of them fail.
 The weight comes back (though diet and exercise are better than either alone).
-The problem is the endocrine system, which is trying to go back to the “normal” weight from before.
-Restricting calories in the long term generally does nothing to reduce weight.* Increasing exercise tends to be an arms race — you need to exercise more and more just to not gain the weight back.
+The problem is the endocrine system, which is trying to go back to the “normal” weight from before, though not always.
+Restricting calories in the long term does not look like the key to losing weight.* Increasing exercise tends to be an arms race — you need to exercise more and more just to not gain the weight back.
 While some people get out of this trap, at least ninety percent do not.
+Here are the results of a two-year study showing overweight people losing 4kg on average (with no control group).
+What does this tell you?

 Do low-fat diets work?
 It was once believed that saturated fats cause heart disease.
 We now know it’s more complicated than that.
 In general, the stigma against fats is gone, and eating fat in moderation is part of a healthy diet for most people.
 In 2005, we thought low-carb diets actually were better at losing and keeping weight off.
+A 2006 large study confirmed it, and a 2012 meta-analysis hinted in that direction.
 Today, we know less than we knew then.
 The trend now is away from low-fat (high carb) diets.
 Since the 1980s, we have known that unrefined carbohydrates are absorbed differently from highly refined grains and starches.
 The “glycemic index” probably helps steer people toward healthy options, but I expect it works better for some than others.

 Do low-carb diets work?
 Low-carb diets may be slightly preferable for many people, but in studies up to one year, they still produce no better results than any other diet (see Chris Gardner’s video summarizing his study*).
 For the long term, we don’t really know.
 It’s very expensive to study people carefully for even three months.
 We definitely need to keep looking at this, because if low-carb diets really worked, we would see overwhelming evidence of that, and we don’t.
 (I hope John and Laura Arnold are funding more work in this area.)
 My guess is that we need to understand different genetic factors of glycemic response* before we can prescribe a particular weight-loss regimen.